2015–16 Handball-Bundesliga

 The 2015–16 Handball-Bundesliga was the 51st season of the Handball-Bundesliga, Germany's premier handball league and the 39th season consisting of only one league.
 It ran from 21 August 2015 to 5 June 2016.

+Rhein-Neckar Löwen won their first ever Bundesliga title.

 Teams

 A total of 18 teams were participating in this year's edition of the Bundesliga.
 Of these, 15 sides qualified directly from the 2014–15 season and the two sides were directly promoted from the 2014–15 2.
 Bundesliga season: SC DHfK Leipzig, the champions; ThSV Eisenach, the runners-up; and the third-place finisher in the 2.
 Bundesliga, TV Bittenfeld, now known as TVB Stuttgart.